Fdawgs/docsmith/CONTRIBUTING.md

 This repository uses the [Feature Branch Workflow](https://atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), meaning that development should take place in `feat/` branches, with the `main` branch kept in a stable state.
-When you submit pull requests, please make sure to fork from and submit back to `main`.
+When submitting pull requests, please make sure to fork from and submit back to `main`.

 Other processes and specifications that are in use in this repository are: